-A scholarship granted to a student for either of these purposes is treated as exempt income from 1 April 2010 for the extent that the payment does not exceed the person's threshold of \$6,762 in a calendar year.
-The value of this threshold is indexed each year.
+A scholarship granted to a student for either of these purposes is treated as exempt income from 1 April 2010 for the extent that the payment does not exceed the person's threshold in a calendar year.
+The value of this threshold is indexed each year and is published in A guide to Australian Government payments.